SemanticComputing/sampo-ui/README.md

 editor, it is highly recommended to switch into a supported editor.

 ## Version 3.0.0 vs v4.0.0 onwards
-Version 4 is a very major refactoring update that changed the way sampo portals get built.
-See docs page for more info.
+Version 4 is a very major refactoring update that changed the way Sampo portals get built.
+See [docs page](docs/README.md) and [migration guide](docs/MIGRATION.md) for more info.

-The following research prototype portals used sampo version 3 or earlier as a base:
+The following research prototype portals used Sampo-UI version 3 or earlier as a base:

 1. [NameSampo](https://github.com/SemanticComputing/nimisampo.fi)
 2. [Mapping Manuscript Migrations](https://github.com/mapping-manuscript-migrations/mmm-web-app)